dumbCodesOnly/V/replit.md

 - **ALLOCATION RESET BUG FIX**: Fixed missing callback handlers for "Reset All Allocations" and "Reset Last Allocation" buttons.
 Added proper handlers for `tp_reset_all_alloc` and `tp_reset_last_alloc` with smart logic to reset all or just the most recent allocation
 - **UI CLEANUP**: Removed useless "Default Settings" button from configuration menu per user request.
 Cleaned up associated callback handlers and helper functions to streamline the interface
 - **TRAILING STOP REWRITE**: Completely rewrote buggy trailing stop system with clean implementation.
 New system has exactly three options: Set Trail Percentage button, Set Activation Price button, and Disable Trailing Stop button.
 Removed all legacy trailing stop code and replaced with focused, bug-free implementation with proper state tracking
+- **MENU REORGANIZATION**: Moved Break-even Settings and Trailing Stop from Configuration tab to Trading tab per user request.
+Removed "Reset All Settings" button from Configuration menu.
+Updated all navigation flows to return users to Trading menu after configuring break-even or trailing stop settings

 ## System Architecture